-Associativity from product semigroups is established using the definition of $(\otimes)$ on products and the hypothetical associativity of the type components; these hypotheses are facts due to the semigroup constraints imposed on the type components by the instance proposition.
+Associativity of product semigroups is established using the definition of (\otimes) on products and the hypothetical associativity of the type components; these hypotheses are legitimate due to the semigroup constraints imposed on the type components by the instance proposition.
 Indeed, this pattern often occurs with parametric types and type classes.